ioccc-src/winner/2020/burton/README.md

 ### Notes

 One <strike>ping</strike> argument only.
-It will SEGV on zero arguments, and display strange results if more than one argument.
+It will segfault on zero arguments, and display strange results if more than one argument.

 Small, non-negative integers only.
 Useful range is 0 ..
 511, sorta, for LE; 0 ..
 255 for BE.